-Lawyers at our will law firm in Memphis, TN, stresses that one of the most critical components of a will is identifying an executor.
+Lawyers at our will law firm in Memphis, TN, stress that one of the most critical components of a will is identifying an executor.
 An executor carries the weighty responsibility of settling the estate of the person who has passed away.
 The executor is charged with:

 In some cases, when many of the assets have been transferred into a living trust before someone’s passing, those assets can be distributed to beneficiaries without enduring the probate process.
-When a will goes through probate assets cannot be distributed without the court’s approval.
+When a will goes through probate, assets cannot be distributed without the court’s approval.

 The Importance of Drilling Down the Details

 A will should leave nothing to the imagination to ensure that your wishes are clearly outlined so that your loved ones can decipher them when the time comes.
 One of the biggest mistakes people make is forgoing an attorney for an online will creation tool.
 While this may seem like a more accessible, less expensive option, several problems might arise.
 Your will could be invalidated, not consider tax laws in your state, and may not allow you to maximize your beneficiaries’ inheritance.
 A will lawyer will work with you to assess your wishes and make sure that all necessary elements are detailed.
 Additionally, an attorney’s help with creating a will can ensure that the will is valid, reduces tax implications, and mitigates family conflict.